Affiliate links on Android Authority may earn us a commission. Learn more.

 West claimed the album would only be available on TIDAL, which brought a surge of some two million new sign-ups for the streaming service.
 Days later, the album became available to virtually all other services.

 A class-action lawsuit was eventually filed, where the plaintiff claimed the personal information TIDAL gained from two million new customers was worth $84 million.

 According to the LA Times, Honey had some five million users in October 2017.
 While a coupon plugin and a streaming service aren’t precisely like-for-like, it gives some idea of user information value.

 So what’s this got to do with coupon plugins?

-Honey can disclose “personally identifiable” information to “a buyer, affiliate or other successor if Honey is involved in a merger, acquisition, divestiture, restructuring, dissolution or sale of all or a portion of its assets and User Provided Information and Automatically Collected Information is among the assets being transferred.”
+Honey can disclose “personally identifiable” information to “a buyer, affiliate or another successor if Honey is involved in a merger, acquisition, divestiture, restructuring, dissolution or sale of all or a portion of its assets and User-Provided Information and Automatically Collected Information is among the assets being transferred.”
 And that’s what happened.
 PayPal bought Honey for $4B.
 Why?
 To get data!

 Amazon then warned consumers that Honey is a security risk, attempting to tell people what I’ve been writing about above.
-Your personal information isn’t up for sale on a daily basis — just when it’s time for them to really cash in.
+Your personal information isn’t up for sale daily — just when it’s time for them to really cash in.

 Is it worth it?

 Ultimately, that’s a question you need to ask yourself.
 I would always encourage someone to try and find a coupon.
 I wouldn’t recommend installing a plugin or app that tracks you as aggressively as these sites do, though.
 Especially when you don’t need a coupon at all.

 The short answer to “is Honey safe?” depends on how ok you are with sites tracking you.